YushinB/contact-keeper/README.md

-# JMU-DT
+# Contact KeeperContact Keeper

-- A JMU Digital Twin Project.
+- A personal Project for learning reactjs.
-- Get Test database here: /user/Akiyama/JMU_DT/jmu_db
+- Database used in this project is mongodb.

 # Install server modules: